baobabyoo/baobabyoo.github.io/README.md

 - Kristina Monsch (MPE; [Publication](https://ui.adsabs.harvard.edu/abs/2018ApJ...861...77M/abstract))
 - Carmen Juarez (CSIC-IEEC; [Publication](https://ui.adsabs.harvard.edu/abs/2019A%26A...621A.140J/abstract))

 ### Publications

 The full lists of my publications can be found at [ORCiD](https://orcid.org/0000-0003-2300-2626) or [Publons](https://publons.com/researcher/3928011/hauyu-baobab-liu/).

+### To Students

+-[Here](/pages/for_students) are some useful information for my students, or those who are interested in pursuing Master's or Ph.D. degrees in my group.

 ### Contact